 Babs’ Camp, Elephant Island Private Conservancy—Saadani National Park.

 In the Saadani National Park, on the private conservancy of Elephant Island, you will find Babs’ Camp, a five-star establishment.
 The exquisite upper-level guestrooms include en-suite bathrooms and a closet and are located beneath two-story residences in a jungle environment.
-A restaurant and bar are housed in a watchtower.
+A watchtower houses a restaurant and bar.
 Safari walks, canoe excursions, snorkeling, and game drives are all on the menu.

 Barry’s Beach Resort, Mkwaja—Saadani National Park

 Where is Barry’s Beach Resort?
 The beach is only a short distance away, while Saadani National Park is roughly 40 km away.
 The motel is located close to Sange Village.
 There is an outside café and pool on the property.
 Materials from the area are used to construct the bungalow-style rooms.
 There is a desk, fan, and mosquito net in every room.
-Overlooking the beach is the resort’s restaurant and bar.
+The resort’s restaurant and bar overlook the beach.

 Kisampa Bush Retreat, Kisampa Private Conservation Area, Saadani National Park

 Adjacent to the coastline of Saadani National Park, Kisampa Bush Retreat is a luxurious resort perched on a hilltop.
 Up to fourteen people can stay in the six thatched huts.
-A mosquito net, lockable trunk, verandah hammock, and table and chairs are all beautifully included in each en suite bungalow.
+Each en suite bungalow includes a mosquito net, a lockable trunk, a verandah hammock, and a table and chairs.
 There is a restaurant, bar, and camping fire pit on the premises.
 The camp has views of the Wami River Valley.

 La Finca, Mangapwani, Saadani National Park

 Near Mangapwani Beach, La Finca offers accommodations with garden and terrace views, approximately 0.6 km away.
 Enjoy complimentary WiFi, private parking, and access to a patio at this seaside hotel.
-Parquet flooring, three bedrooms, and two bathrooms with showers and hairdryers characterize this property with garden views.
-The villa has a fully-stocked kitchen with a cooker, refrigerator, and microwave, and guests also receive complimentary toiletries.
+This property, which offers garden views, features parquet flooring, three bedrooms, and two bathrooms equipped with showers and hairdryers.
+The villa has a fully stocked kitchen with a cooker, refrigerator, and microwave, and guests also receive complimentary toiletries.

 Tanganyika coastal campsite—Saadani National Park